jocerfranquiz/jocerfranquiz/README.md

 ### Hi there 👋

 - 👋 Hi, I’m Jocer
-- 👀 I’m interested in Python, machine learning, MLOps and gamedev
+- 👀 I’m interested in Maths, Algorithms, machine learning, and gamedev
-- 🌱 I’m currently learning GLSL and Rust
+- 🌱 I’m currently learning C
-- 🎮 I'm playing Doom, Quake, Blasfemous, Anno> Mutationem, NieR: Automata
+- 🎮 I'm playing Doom, Quake, NieR: Automata
 - 📫 You can find me as @jocerfranquiz on twitter

 <!--